 When building your company’s online reputation it can be tempting to take shortcuts and buy Google reviews, which can be helpful for any brand.
 Customer reviews data shows 63.6% of consumers will check Google reviews before they visit a business.

-This explains why there’s an increasing market for businesses looking to “buy Google reviews”: fake reviews, that is, posted under a random name and Google user who may or may not even be a real person, much less a real customer.
+The high value of online reviews from Google is even more important for businesses with not-so-positive reviews and one-star ratings.
+This explains the increasing market for businesses looking to “buy Google reviews,” that is, posted under a random name and Google user who may or may not even be a real person, much less a real customer.

-Should You Buy Google Reviews?
+Why Shouldn’t You Buy Google Reviews?

-Google has made it clear that review content should reflect a person’s genuine experience at a business location.
+Google has made it clear that review content should reflect a customer’s genuine experience at a business location.
 Review content “should not be posted just to manipulate a place’s ratings.
 Don’t post fake content, and don’t post content for the same place from multiple accounts.”

 The FTC Will Go After You

 The Federal Trade Commission (FTC) Act was also created as a way to protect consumers and punish those who want to buy Google reviews, or fake reviews of any kind.
 If you get caught using fake reviews, you’ll have to face the consequences from the FTC.

 In 2019, the FTC placed a $12.8 million fine on a weight loss supplement retailer that used fake Amazon reviews.
 It’s a hefty fee for employing fake reviews, and while you might not pay that same amount if you get caught buying Google reviews, the fine can severely impact the financial health of your brand.